magnusrodseth/magnusrodseth/README.md

 <h2> 👨🏻‍💻 &nbsp; About Me</h2>

 🎓 &nbsp; Studying Computer Science (MSc) at Norwegian University of Science and Technology.
-Read more about it [here](https://www.ntnu.edu/studies/bit).
+Read more about it [here](https://www.ntnu.no/studier/msit).

-🌱 &nbsp; Learning more about Compiler Construction, Software Security and Data Privacy, Rust and agile software development.
+🌱 &nbsp; Learning more about AI, embeddings, edge runtime, web streaming and SaaS.

 <h2> 🤝 &nbsp; Connect with Me </h2>